-Steven R. Lovett has been representing design professionals for almost 40 years.
+Steven R. Lovett has been representing design professionals for over 40 years.
 We leverage his profound knowledge of the issues facing architects and engineers in an increasingly complicated construction law landscape.
 By focusing on preventive law and teaching our clients invaluable lessons about proactively protecting their interests, we are often able to avoid costly litigation.

 Questions About Contracts?

 A contract between you and your client sets out the terms of the project.
 Under California law, both architects and engineers are required to use a written contract when providing professional services.
 While many design professionals use a standard form, it may be in your best interest to have your lawyer draft a contract or go over any boilerplate contract language you have chosen to use.
 A contract that holds up is one that is specific about the scope of the project and contains unambiguous language.
 We are here to make sure that your contract is comprehensive, fair and will be upheld in a court of law.